DanushH/Sales-Forecast-Web-App/README.md

 This web application allows users to input data and receive sales predictions based on selected criteria, such as date, country, store, and product.
 It is built with Flask, a Python web framework, and utilizes MySQL for database management.
 Users can sign up, log in, and view predictions generated through a simple user interface.

-> Note: This project is still in progress and subject to changes or improvements.

 ## Features

 - **User Authentication**: Sign up and log in to user account securely.